FA cup journey will be one to remember

 On arriving into Wembley, fans soon made the nearby Green Man pub their pre-match haunt, serenading bar staff and urging barmen not to take them home in the hour before kick-off.

-Former County players Regan Poole, David Cornell and Sam Foley stood among the punters, happy to pose for photos and to speak to travelling fans.
+Former County players Regan Poole and Sam Foley stood among the punters, happy to pose for photos and to speak to travelling fans.

 Still positivity remained in the air at the pub and its beer garden.